waynesutton/commitrank/README.md

 # Commit Rank

-A tool to help you find the best developers on GitHub.
+A tool to help you rank the best developers on GitHub.

 ## How it works